Big-Life-Lab/PHES-ODM/README.md

 PHES-ODM began as an open data model for wastwater-based surveillance of SARS-CoV-2.
 PHES-ODM Version 2 expands the original ODM to include surface and air testing, in addition to water.
 Version 2 also include robust support for reporting any biologic, toxin, or other health risks.

+The ODM strives to improve wastewater surveillance through interoperable data.
+The ODM follows an open science approach, including including [FAIR Guiding Principles](https://www.go-fair.org/fair-principles/).
+Uses an Open software approach, including operates with the guidance of an international [steering committee](https://github.com/Big-Life-Lab/covid-19-wastewater/wiki).
+People and institutions can contribute to the development of the ODM and the ODM seeks to support a wide range of users.

 **[ODM documentation website](https://docs.phes-odm.org)** is the main source of information for the ODM.
 The documentation website inlcudes: